-Richard Torrey is the author/illustrator of fourteen books and the illustrator of dozens more.
+Richard Torrey is the author/illustrator of fifteen books and the illustrator of dozens more.
 For the better part of two decades, he has also been the creator of a top-selling line of greeting cards for Recycled Paper Greetings.

 Born in Los Angeles, Richard began doodling as soon as he could hold a crayon.
 In third grade, he showed a picture of a horse he had drawn to the legendary comic strip creator, Charles Schulz.
 Schulz drew Snoopy on the back of the picture, inspiring Richard to follow a similar career path.